 - The main list of posts doesn’t include your now updates

 - You can even have a Now RSS feed

 This can all be done on a static site!

-If you don’t already have a now page, create one.
+If you don’t already have a now page, create a page that with url

 To get the content from your most recent now page, all you need is this code:

 To make a list of your previous now posts, add this: